 We will inspect the cattle you claim under the scheme as part of our existing Cattle Identification Inspection programme.

-We will check that you have met the scheme's rules and the Cattle Identification (Scotland) Regulations 2007, as amended.
+We will check that you have met the scheme's rules, as detailed in the relevant European Commission regulations and implemented and enforced by the Cattle Identification (Scotland) Regulations 2007, as amended.